 Schedule: All schedules are subject to weather and availability.
 Please call ahead to see if the train is running at (818) 949-4200.

-Our visitArmed with a map we headed towards the railroad.
+Our visitArmed with a map, we made our way towards the railroad.

 The train arrived at the station area.
-Once everyone had detrained we boarded and after the safety rules were given, the conductor blew her whistle and the engineeer tooted the horn and I was off on another unique train adventure.
+Once everyone detrained, we boarded and after the safety rules were given, the conductor blew her whistle, the engineeer tooted the horn and we were both off on another unique train adventure.

 Oak trees are very plentiful at the Descanso Gardens.